Sourcing in China or Asia

 So there’s an extra layer of separation between the importer and the person who will actually to perform the inspection Some importers might worry about to get less reliable inspection results if they’re not able to communicate their requirements directly to the inspector, even though working through a client manager can actually improve communication.

 Why other importers prefer third party quality inspection

-Besides third-party inspection, importers may choose to rely on their factory’s own QC staff, or hire someone full-time to inspect or inspect the product themselves.
+Besides third-party inspection, importers may choose to rely on their factory’s own QC staff or hire someone full-time to inspect or inspect the product themselves.
 We’ve looked at reasons why you might hesitate to outsource inspection to a third-party.
-Now let’s examine the common advantages to importers that use third-party inspection.
+Now let’s examine the typical advantages to importers that use third-party inspection.

 1. Smooth communication through bilingual staff